-While the health benefits of olive oil shouldn't be underestimated, Dr. Titchenal points out that there are some benefits to still consuming at least a little butter.
-"Moderate amounts of saturated fat, like you find in butter, can be part of a healthy diet as well, and butter contains nutrients like fat-soluble vitamins," she says.
+Well, yes and no. Cutting out butter cold turkey isn't by any means necessary Dr. Titchenal says.
+While the health benefits of olive oil shouldn't be underestimated, the nutrition expert points out that there are some benefits to still consuming at least a little butter.
+"Moderate amounts of saturated fat, like what you find in butter, can be part of a healthy diet as well, and butter also contains nutrients like fat-soluble vitamins," she says.
 She also points out that butter and olive oil are completely different fats, so sometimes it just wouldn't work in a dish to sub one out for the other.
 "Both butter and olive oil can be included in a healthy diet," Dr. Titchenal says.

-Registered dietitian Melissa Rifkin, RD, agrees.
-"Balance is everything," she says.
+Meanwhile, registered dietitian Melissa Rifkin, RD, agrees.
+"Balance is everything," Rifkin says.
 Her recommendation is to save cooking with butter for when it's really going to add to the dish.
-If either one can be used, go for olive oil.
+As a rule of thumb, she says if either one can be used, go for olive oil.
 "When able to, cut back on butter and replace it with olive oil as you gain the nutrient-dense benefits highlighted in the study," she says.

 Stock up on olive oil with the options below:

-This certified non-GMO olive oil is made in California, ensuring you’re getting the real deal (and that the olives are of the highest quality).
-Rich, and slightly floral and fruity, this Everyday Extra Virgin Olive oil is our favorite for cooking.
+This certified non-GMO olive oil is made in California with high-quality olives.
+Rich, and slightly floral and fruity, this convenient two-liter bag-in-a-box is our favorite for cooking.

 Made in Corfu, Greece, this extra virgin olive oil brings delicious robust flavor with herbaceous, peppery notes to the table—not to mention major polyphenols, like oleocanthal and oleacein, which are key antioxidants that offer anti-inflammatory benefits for longevity.
 Use it for cooking, baking, drizzling, dipping, and savoring.